genesiscommunitysuccess/custom-elements-lsp/.github/pull_request_template.md

 2. `code .` (or manually open VSCode via the UI to the `example` directory on your filesystem).
 3. Open a typescript file such as `root.ts`
 4. In the Command Palette choose `TypeScript: select typescript version...` and then choose the workspace version
 5. The LSP should be enabled.
+You will need to make a code change after the LSP is enabled before you see any Intellisense.
 ```

 ✅  &nbsp; **Checklist**